 Our number has come up, in a good way.
 We've asked for a couple of addition trash cans and to fix and improve the lighting in the park just when the T was starting to pay attention to the maintenance issues at Porter Square.
 The work on the lighting will begin the week of April 30, weather permitting.
 I'm trying to find out when the trash cans will be installed, but I've been assured that it will be before July 4.

+We cleaned up quite a bit of it on Saturday.
+But on Sunday morning at 8:30, when I walked past some of the areas that I know were cleaned, they looked as though they hadn't been touched.
+This is really disappointing.
+We are or are inflitrated by slobs, my friends.
+One thing that doing such work makes you keenly aware of is cigarette butts.
+They are everywhere!
+A couple of people told me that they've contacted Christopher's and Spirit, respectively about this, and that effort seems to help.
+I'm told that one of those places (forget which one) had its sand-filled urn on the sidewalk stolen at regular intervals and finally gave up.
 The other thing that you notice is how much public drinking goes on.
 I picked up a lot of broken glass, bottle tops, pop tabs, and nips bottles in the MBTA park.
 I certainly expected some, yet I was really surprised at how much of it there was.
 On the other hand, I got to talking to a couple of regulars in the park, and one of them does a pretty decent Elvis, at least for a few bars.